 - accumulation of fluid in the lungs (pulmonary edema)

 - abruptio placentae – the placenta separates from the wall of the uterus and internal bleeding occurs where it had been attached.
-The bleeding may be life-threatening to both the mother and the fetus.
+The bleeding may be life-threatening to both the birth parent and the fetus.

 - HELLP syndrome – this stands for hemolysis, elevated liver enzymes, and low platelet count.
 Hemolysis is destruction of red blood cells in the liver.
 It's a normal bodily function, but when it speeds up, as in HELLP syndrome, the cells are killed faster than they can be replaced and anemia is the result.
 Elevated liver enzymes are a sign of an inflamed or overactive liver.
 Platelets are tiny blood components largely responsible for clotting blood.
 Any time that the blood is low in clotting agents (such as platelets), the risk of hemorrhage (bleeding) increases, especially in the brain.